chuckstack/chuck-stack-nixos/readme.md

 ```
 nixos-rebuild switch
 ```
-If you exit from your session then reconnect, your bash session will be updated with all the new tools and features.
+If you completely exit from your session then reconnect, your bash session will be updated with all the new tools and features.

 ## NixOS Examples

 Nix is both powerful and capable as well as complex.
 We have tried to be consistent in how we do things.
-One way to promote consistency is to highlight example of how to do things.
+One way to promote consistency is to highlight examples of how to do things.

-When looking for examples, always start in ./chuck-stack-nix/nixos/system.nix.
+When looking for examples, always start looking in system.nix.
 It represents the most basic starting place to configure your system.

 Perform the following to quickly see all "# Example..." in all files: